 Visual Studio Code Remote - Tunnels

-VS Code release notes include a summary of changes, with a link to detailed remote release notes.
-Questions, Feedback, Contributing
+This extension releases with VS Code.
+VS Code release notes include a summary of changes to all Remote Development extensions with a link to detailed release notes.

 Have a question or feedback?

 Visual Studio Code Remote - Tunnels and related extensions collect telemetry data to help us build a better experience working remotely from VS Code.
 We only collect data on which commands are executed.
 We do not collect any information about image names, paths, etc. The extension respects the

 By downloading and using the Visual Studio Remote - Tunnels extension and its related components, you agree to the product license terms and privacy statement.